rust-lang/crates.io/docs/CONTRIBUTING.md

   following distributions:

   - Ubuntu: `sudo apt-get install postgresql postgresql-contrib libpq-dev`
-  - Fedora: `sudo dnf install postgresql-server postgresql-contrib`
+  - Fedora: `sudo dnf install postgresql-server postgresql-contrib postgresql-devel`

   > If you're missing a package, when you try to `cargo install` or `cargo
   > build` later, you'll get an error that looks like this: